 How To Freeze Banana Muffins

-To freeze banana muffins, first put them on a baking tray or plate and place them in the freezer.
+To freeze your one bowl banana muffins, first put them on a baking tray or plate and place them in the freezer.
 Freeze until firm, about 1 hour.

 Next, wrap each muffin individually in plastic wrap then place in a freezer-safe plastic bag.
 Freeze for up to 3 months.